How to Get Cast as Stand-In

 Getting cast as a Stand-In

-When booking Stand-Ins, Casting Directors will likely send an availability inquiry through our casting platform or post to our Jobs page.
+When booking Stand-Ins, Casting Directors will either send you an availability inquiry or post to our Jobs page.
 Please read all messages and posts carefully to make sure you fit the requirements before responding.
-Don’t forget to include any additional information requested, like a current photo or your Stand-In resume.
+Don't forget to include any additional information requested, like a current photo or your Stand-In resume.